 According to The Wall Street Journal, the best way to reduce employee turnover is to spend time interviewing each candidate to ensure a successful culture fit.
 However, it’s impossible to choose a perfect match of 100 percent of the time.

-Offering corporate awards is an easy and effective way to connect with employees who may be struggling.
+Offering corporate awards are an easy and effective way to connect with employees who may be struggling.
 A good rewards program unites the staff and gives them common ground.

 Even a little friendly rivalry can add a fun and motivational dynamic to the office – just make sure you keep it tasteful.
 You don’t want to accidentally isolate anyone.